UAE well placed to push oil and gas sector to decarbonise at Cop28, US think tank says

 The roll-out of CCS is divisive however, with some environmental campaigners saying that encouraging its use could deflect from efforts to cut the use of fossil fuels.

-Direct air capture, a related technology, is more universally welcomed by environmentalists, as it involves removing CO2 from the atmosphere so that it can be stored but is not associated with the burning of fossil fuels.
+Direct air capture, a related technology, is more universally welcomed by environmentalists, as it involves removing carbon dioxide from the atmosphere so that it can be stored but is not associated with the burning of fossil fuels.

-“We need CCS now because fossil fuel companies or countries want to continue using these fuels, but the carbon pollution from using these fuels is not falling nearly fast enough,” Benjamin Longstreth, CATF’s global director for carbon capture, said.
+“We need CCS now because fossil fuel companies or countries want to continue using these fuels, but the carbon pollution from using these fuels is not falling nearly fast enough,” said Benjamin Longstreth, CATF’s global director for carbon capture.

 “We need to cut that pollution by all means available.
 CCS is one of those means.
 That’s why we need to pursue it quickly.”